The Headless Horseman (novel): Main characters

-Origins of the novel
+Origin of the novel

 The novel was reportedly inspired by Creed Taylor's (1820–1906) true story of El Muerto, the Headless Horseman.
 Taylor was a veteran of the Texas Revolution, the Mexican–American War, and the American Civil War.
 He was also an Indian fighter, and was involved in the Sutton–Taylor feud, once considered the state's longest and deadliest feud.

-Historian J. Warren Hunter, through his discussions with Taylor, learned a lot of Texas history firsthand at the Taylor home in Kimble County.
-Among the many recollections Taylor conveyed to Hunter, was a particularly outrageous one which involved his cronies, Alexander Anderson "Bigfoot" Wallace and John McPeters.

-Taylor claimed the event occurred in 1848.
-By then, Wallace, a survivor of the doomed Mier Expedition, had become a famed Indian fighter.
-Although McPeters fought at San Jacinto, he is almost forgotten today.
-During the War with Mexico, both men were Texas Rangers commanded by the fierce Mabry "Mustang" Gray (1817–1848).
+Historian J. Warren Hunter had numerous discussions with Taylor at the Taylor home in Kimble County.
+Among the many recollections that Taylor conveyed to Hunter was a particularly outrageous one which involved his cronies Alexander Anderson "Bigfoot" Wallace and John McPeters.
+Taylor claimed that the event occurred in 1848.
+Wallace was a survivor of the doomed Mier Expedition who had become a famed Indian fighter.
+McPeters fought at the Battle of San Jacinto, although he is almost forgotten today.
+Both men were Texas Rangers commanded by the fierce Mabry "Mustang" Gray (1817–1848).

-As Creed's story appears in Hunter's 1898 manuscript, The Life of Creed Taylor; Bigfoot and McPeters tracked and killed a number of Mexican horse thieves near the Nueces, south of present-day Uvalde.
-Wallace decided to use the ringleader's body as a warning to others.
-Bigfoot decapitated the dead man, called Vuavis or Vidal, and the two put his body on a wild stallion that the two had caught and tied between two trees.
+Creed's story appears in Hunter's 1898 manuscript The Life of Creed Taylor.
+Bigfoot and McPeters tracked and killed a number of Mexican horse thieves near the Nueces, south of Uvalde, and Wallace decided to use the ringleader's body as a warning to others.
+Bigfoot decapitated the dead man, called Vuavis or Vidal, and the two put his body on a wild stallion.
 They thrust his head into his sombrero, secured by a strap and tied to the pommel of the saddle.
 Then they set the horse loose to roam the hilly countryside.

-Creed did not place himself in the story, but did know the horse thief who had lost his head.
-One of Taylor's friends, Bate Berry, captured Lt.
-Vuavis during the Siege of Bexar (December 1835).
-Creed watched as Vuavis, who had deserted, willingly spilled all his Mexican military info to Berry, who had a reputation for scalping enemies.
+Creed did not place himself in the story, but he did know the horse thief who had lost his head.
+Taylor's friend Bate Berry captured Lt.
+Vuavis who was a deserter from the Siege of Bexar (December 1835).
+Creed watched as Vuavis willingly spilled all his Mexican military information to Berry, who had a reputation for scalping enemies.
 They finally released the shaken captive.

-Years later, Vuavis, alias "Vidal," and his gang began terrorizing south Texas ranchers and stealing their cattle.
-It was then that Bigfoot and McPeters got on his trail, and shortened his career.
-Travelers and soldiers at Fort Inge near Uvalde soon were reporting sightings of a wily headless rider.
+Years later, Vuavis (alias Vidal) and his gang began terrorizing south Texas ranchers and stealing their cattle.
+It was then that Bigfoot and McPeters got on his trail and ended his career.
+Travelers and soldiers at Fort Inge near Uvalde were soon reporting sightings of a headless rider.